laggingreflex/gfork/README.md

 -d, --domain                Use a different domain name than (default "github.com").
 In case you use 'acc1.github.com' in your SSH config
 --url-type                  Github URL type to use when cloning ('git@github.com/...' or 'https://<token>@github.com/...').
 Default: git
 --http                      Shortcut for --url-type=https.
 Use this if you haven't set up your SSH public key in github: https://help.github.com/articles/generating-an-ssh-key/
--e, --edit-config           Edit config.
+--depth                     Create shallow clone of that depth (applied to git command) -e, --edit-config           Edit config.
 Either edit all config, or when used with other arguments just edit those.
 -X, --no-saved-config       Don't use any saved config, except token.
 ```